Tulsi Gabbard Slams Hillary Clinton, ‘Queen Of Warmongers,’ After Allegations She’s Being Groomed By Russia

-Democratic Party presidential hopeful Hawaii Rep. Tulsi Gabbard on Friday took to Twitter to speak out against former First Lady, Secretary of State, and Democratic Nominee for President Hillary Clinton following her suggestion that Gabbard was being groomed by Russia to run as a third-party candidate for president.
+Democratic presidential hopeful Rep. Tulsi Gabbard of Hawaii, on Friday, took to Twitter to speak out against former first lady, secretary of state, and Democratic nominee for president Hillary Clinton following her suggestion that Gabbard was being groomed by Russia to run as a third-party candidate for president.

 “Great!
 Thank you @HillaryClinton,” Gabbard tweeted Friday.
 “You, the queen of warmongers, embodiment of corruption, and personification of the rot that has sickened the Democratic Party for so long, have finally come out from behind the curtain.”

-In follow-up tweets, Gabbard went on to state that there had been a concerted effort to destroy her candidacy in the 2020 Democratic Primary, and charged that Clinton had been behind the effort.
+In follow-up tweets, Gabbard went on to state that there had been a concerted effort to destroy her candidacy in the 2020 Democratic primary, and charged that Clinton had been behind the effort.

 “Now we know — it was always you, through your proxies and powerful allies in the corporate media and war machine, afraid of the threat I pose,” Gabbard claimed.

 Gabbard also seemed to urge Clinton to once again enter the race for president, as she claimed the race was actually already between her and the former secretary of state.
-Notably, President Donald Trump has similarly suggested that Clinton join the still-crowded Democratic Party’s race for the party’s 2020 nomination.
-His reason, however, was so that she could steal the race from Massachusetts Sen. Elizabeth Warren, who has in recent weeks emerged as a solid front-runner.
+Notably, President Donald Trump has similarly suggested that Clinton join the still-crowded Democratic Party’s race for the 2020 nomination.
+His reason, however, was so that she could steal the race from Massachusetts Sen. Elizabeth Warren, who has, in recent weeks, emerged as a solid front runner.

 … powerful allies in the corporate media and war machine, afraid of the threat I pose.